 Assistant Professor and Head of the Department

-My research interests include Lacanian Psychoanalysis, Dalit Studies, and Holocaust Studies.
+My research interests include Psychoanalytic and Cultural Theory, Bengal Renaissance, and Dalit Studies.

 I wrote my M. Phil. dissertation on how the Lacanian notion of “sexual non-rapport” figures in the novels of the British postmodernist author John Fowles.
 Apart from lectures and invited talks, I have, as of 2019, presented my research findings on Jacques Lacan at three international conferences organized, respectively, by the University of London, UK; Ghent University, Belgium; and Birkbeck College, London.
 My paper “Eyes a man could drown in: Phallic Myth and Femininity in John Fowles’s The French Lieutenant’s Woman” (2017) was published in Interdisciplinary Literary Studies: A Journal of Criticism and Theory, issued by the Pennsylvania State University Press, USA.
 In January 2018, Orient BlackSwan published my book Jacques Lacan: From Clinic to Culture.